belanir/sre-docker-composer-rabbitmq-cluster/README.md

 - Two options for implementation
 - HA Proxy deploys rabbitMQ and HAProxy Containers, access will be done through HAProxy which will load balance(round robin) the access on RabbitMQ farm
   - Queue mirroring is not enabled, as stated on RabbitMQ docs: https://www.rabbitmq.com/ha.html, please use Quorum Queues: https://www.rabbitmq.com/quorum-queues.html
-- no-HA-Proxy deploys farm of rabbitMQ in cluster, but no Proxy to access, each management site and cluster node has it own port mapping
+- no-HA-Proxy deploys farm of rabbitMQ in cluster, but no Proxy to access, each node has its own management site and AMQP TCP ports